Martin Wood House

 Also notable is that Charles Peacock, lived at 42 West Street from 1887 to 1909.
 He was Secretary and Trustee of the first school in Fairport.

-In the photo above, note the mounting block located at curbsite.
+The mounting block/carriage step located in front on the treelawn was designated along with 18 others located on Village property.
 The original barn was burned to the ground in 1904 and replaced with an attached garage.

 A 100 to 150 year old copper beech tree was also included in the designation.